NB. We've kept this page separate from our EMS/IR Metabolic Horse page as Cushings/PPID has its own complex metabolic circumstances.

 Think about all the problems that arise from just one bill getting lost in the mail.
 Your power could get turned off, you might lose your wifi for a while and be unable to work, and it could even end up affecting your credit.
 There are so many issues that can result from just one message not getting where it needed to go.

 Now, imagine that process happening inside your body.
 And imagine that for every message that wasn’t properly delivered, another gets thrown off course.
-That is hormone imbalance in a nutshell.
+This is hormone imbalance in a nutshell.

 Living longer can bring about health issues that than we didn’t need to consider in the past, and although age isn't always a factor with Cushing's, the endocrine system - made up of glands that make hormones - and specifically the pituitary gland, is adversely affected as we all age, whether human or horse.

-If you're interested in the history, Cushing's disease was named after Harvey Cushing, an eminent American neurosurgeon, who described the first (human) patients with the condition in 1912.
+If you're interested in the history, Cushing's Disease was named after Harvey Cushing, an eminent American neurosurgeon, who described the first (human) patients with Cushing's in 1912.
 Now also known (more appropriately) as PPID (Pituitary Pars Intermedia Dysfunction), our own personal experience with Equine Cushing's Disease first came out of the blue many years ago with husband's then very young daughter's first pony, Dinky.

 We'd not long had Dinks - just 6-weeks; he was a lovely senior chap, perfect for a young child's lead-rein pony.
 Yet very unexpectedly on his daily walk, he went from happily walking out the previous day to seriously lame in all four hooves alongside very worryingly very laboured breathing – all typical signs of acute laminitis.
 This literally happened overnight - the previous day he'd been fine; the next, he wasn't.